joseph-a-levine/authoring/hi/index.md

 layout: post
 title: Say Hi
 ---
 {% newthought 'This is a small website,'%} with very few things on it.
 If you ended up here, we'd probably have an interesting conversation and you should say hi.
-You can reach me by email at <a href="mailto:jablevine@gmail.com">jablevine@gmail.com</a> or put some time on my Calendly.
-I am very good at responding to email, but I only check my inbox twice a day; if I haven't replied within 36 hours you should follow up, [repeatedly](https://guzey.com/follow-up/).
+You can reach me by email at <a href="mailto:jablevine@gmail.com">jablevine@gmail.com</a> <strike>or put some time on my Calendly</strike>.{% sidenote "nov-dec" "I've turned my Calendly off for November and December, because I will have very unreliable access to internet." %} I am very good at responding to email, but I only check my inbox twice a day; if I haven't replied within 36 hours you should follow up, [repeatedly](https://guzey.com/follow-up/).
 You can also give me anonymous feedback [here](https://www.admonymous.co/jablevine).

 <br>